OceanDynamicsUConn/GroupManual/README.md

 5. **Become independent**
-    Your ultimate goal should be to become an independent scientist––even if you would like to pursue a career outside research.
+    Your ultimate goal should be to become an independent scientist––even if you want to pursue a career outside research.
 While Cesar adopts a hands-on approach to advising, especially in the beginning of your tenure as a grad student, he also expects you to develop independence.
 It is never too early to become a self-starter.
 Don't wait to be told what to do.
 Read